lateralblast/guige/README.md

 - p7zip-full (created to extract ISO contents)
 - wget (required to fetch file)
 - xorriso (required to create ISO)
-- whois (required for mkpasswd to create password hashes)
+- whois (required for mkpasswd to create password hashes - MacOS will use openssl)
 - squashfs-tools (required for copying/manipulating root filesystem on ISO)
 - sudo (required for mounting loop back filesystems e.g. ISO and squashfs)
 - file (required to check files have downloaded correctly)